awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 + Use the [new](amazon-connect-release-notes.md#august21-release-notes) Amazon Connect console\.
 There are instructions on this page\.
 + Use the Amazon Connect Wisdom API\.
 You can ingest content using the Amazon Connect Wisdom APIs\.
 To learn more, see this blog post: [Ingesting content to power real\-time recommendations and search with Amazon Connect Wisdom](http://aws.amazon.com/blogs/contact-center/ingesting-content-to-power-real-time-recommendations-and-search-with-amazon-connect-wisdom/)\.

-  The APIs support the ingestion of HTML and text; plain text files must be in UTF\-8\.
+  The APIs support the ingestion of HTML, Word, PDF, and text\.
+  + Plain text files must be in UTF\-8\.
+  + Word documents must be in DOCX format\.
+  + Word documents are automatically converted to a simplified HTML view and will not retain the source document’s font family, size, color, highlighting, alignment, or other formatting features such as background colors, headers or footers\.
+  + PDF files cannot be encrypted or password protected\.
+  + Actions and scripts embedded into PDF files are not supported\.

   For more information, see the [Amazon Connect Wisdom API Reference](https://docs.aws.amazon.com/wisdom/latest/APIReference/)\.

 Following is an overview of the steps to enable Wisdom: